-While buying a credit card can prove to be really helpful for building your financial health, it can also be equally responsible for taking it down.
-However, the latter may happen only if credit card holders do not take their credits seriously.
+While availing a credit card can prove to be really helpful for building your financial health, it can also be equally responsible for taking it down.
+However, the latter may happen only if credit card holders do not take their credit card bills seriously.
 It is also vital to understand the basic terms related to your credit card and its bills.

 This blog talks about one of the most important credit card terms- the interest free grace period.
 Let’s find out what it means and why it is so important to take it seriously!